A Capella Singing Group Workshop Series

 SpinWearables

-The student volunteers at SpinWearables, a project of the Society of Women Engineers at Yale, help students code their own light-up device called the SpinWheel!
+The student volunteers at SpinWearables, a project of the Graduate Student Society of Women Engineers at Yale (GradSWE), help students code their own light-up device called the SpinWheel!
 Students dive deeper into coding with Arduino and learn the physics behind motion and how our eyes see color.
 These sessions feature small-group workshops and culminate in a Final Masterpiece Project where students design their own creations via their SpinWheels.

 Splash at Yale

 Splash at Yale is a biannual event that brings local middle and high school students to Yale University for one day of unlimited learning.
 Students take classes in a variety of subjects taught by Yale undergraduate and graduate students.
-Students get to learn about things that they normally would not have access to, empowering them to find what they love to learn, discover new career opportunities, and become tomorrow’s leaders.
+Students get to learn about things that they normally would not have access to, empowering them to find what they love to learn.
+Past classes have included Inroduction to Improv, Ethics Meets Self-Driving Cars, and Elementary Particle Physics.
 Splash at Yale also hosts Sprout, a similar program that gives students the opportunity to delve deeper into one topic in a series of three workshops.

 Squash Haven

 STEM Mentors is a graduate student organization that serves to prepare and encourage young students to pursue STEM in college and in their careers.
-STEM Mentors organizes college-essay-writing workshops, college Q&A sessions, and career fairs to help expose students to the exciting world of STEM.
+STEM Mentors organizes college-essay-writing workshops and college Q&A sessions to help move students forward in the exciting world of STEM.

 Sterling Memorial Library

-Located in the heart of Central Campus, the Sterling Memorial Library is one of Yale’s most prominent buildings, as well as being the largest of all the Yale libraries.
-It currently houses about three million books on 16 floors.
-It was built in the Collegiate Gothic style, resembling a European Gothic cathedral, with a soaring nave, cloisters, clerestory windows, side chapels, and a circulation-desk altar.
-Sterling Memorial Library also houses the Gilmore Music Library, the university archives, and the Poorvu Center for Teaching and Learning, as well as numerous reading rooms and departments.
+Located in the heart of Central Campus, the Sterling Memorial Library is one of Yale's most prominent buildings, as well as the largest of all the Yale libraries.
+It currently houses more than 2.5 million volumes on 14 floors.
+Sterling Memorial Library also houses the Gilmore Music Library, Manuscripts and Archives, the Franke Family Digital Humanities Lab, the Yale Film Archive, the Poorvu Center for Teaching and Learning, and the Hanke Exhibition Gallery.

 The View from Here

-The View from Here is a free, semester-long photography-based program for young adults in Greater New Haven.
+The View from Here is a semester-long photography-based program for local high school students.
 Hosted by the Yale Center for British Art and the Lens Media Lab, this program seeks to deepen young people’s engagement with visual art by exposing them to the history, materials, and practice of photography.
 Students learn the essential principles of taking and composing their own photographs using a smartphone or personal digital device.
 Working with curators, museum staff, Yale faculty, and photographers, students gain access to unique workshops, experiences, and mentorships.
 The program culminates in an exhibition of students’ work.
 A $500 stipend is awarded at the completion of the course.

 Ulysses S. Grant Program